misslyckad82/iot23-anomaly-detection/README.md

 - MLflow experiment tracking
 - Model performance comparison
 - Feature importance analysis
-- Groq-based analysis of model results
+- Groq-based analysis of the model results
 - Automated reporting to Slack
 - An interactive Databricks dashboard

 ## Machine Learning

-The main supervised model is Random Forest with 100 decision trees.
+The main supervised model used in the project is Random Forest with 100 decision trees.

-An A/B test compares Random Forest models using 100 and 200 trees to determine whether increasing the number of trees improves performance.
+An A/B test was performed to compare Random Forest models with 100 and 200 trees.
+The purpose was to see if increasing the number of trees would improve the model performance.

-Isolation Forest is also evaluated as an unsupervised anomaly detection approach.
+Isolation Forest was also tested as an unsupervised anomaly detection model.

-The dataset is highly imbalanced, with approximately 99.44% malicious traffic and 0.56% benign traffic.
-Therefore, accuracy is interpreted together with precision, recall and F1-score.
+The dataset is highly imbalanced.
+Approximately 99.44% of the traffic is malicious and 0.56% is benign.
+Because of this, accuracy alone is not enough to evaluate the models, so precision, recall and F1-score are also considered.

 ## Results

-The Random Forest models achieved very similar evaluation results on the selected dataset.
-Increasing the number of trees from 100 to 200 did not provide a measurable improvement.
+The Random Forest models achieved very similar results.
+Increasing the number of trees from 100 to 200 did not result in any measurable improvement.

-The Random Forest models substantially outperformed the Isolation Forest model on the selected dataset.
+Random Forest performed substantially better than Isolation Forest on the selected dataset.

-Feature importance analysis identified `ORIG_IP_BYTES`, `DURATION` and `TOTAL_PACKETS` as the three most influential features for the Random Forest model.
+The feature importance analysis showed that `ORIG_IP_BYTES`, `DURATION` and `TOTAL_PACKETS` were the three most important features for the Random Forest model.

-Because the dataset is highly imbalanced and the Random Forest results were extremely high, the results should be interpreted carefully and validated on an appropriate held-out or cross-validated dataset before deployment.
+The very high Random Forest results should be interpreted with some caution because the dataset is highly imbalanced.
+The model performance should be further validated using a proper held-out or cross-validated dataset before using the model in a real-world environment.

 ## MLflow

-MLflow is used to track:
+MLflow is used to track the machine learning experiments.

+The following are logged:

 - Model parameters
 - Evaluation metrics